Club: Eintracht Frankfurt | Opening: 2005 | Capacity: 51,500 (9,300 standing)

 Eintracht Frankfurt Tickets

-Tickets for Eintracht Frankfurt matches can be bought online, at the Fan-Shop at the Commerzbank-Arena, at the Fan-Shop at the An der Hauptwache 1 in the city centre, or at one of the other sales points.
+Tickets for Eintracht Frankfurt matches can be bought online, or at the Fan-Shop at the Deutsche Bank Park.

-If tickets remain available, these can also be bought on the gate on the day of the match, though Eintracht do sell out a few of their home matches in a season so booking in advance is recommended.
+If tickets remain available, these can also be bought at the stadium on the day of the match, though Eintracht do sell out a few of their home matches in a season so booking in advance is recommended.

 Tours run irregularly from one up to a few times a week, typically on the weekends.
 Check online for current dates and hours.
 Reservations can be made online.